-Use tax is a 6.25% tax paid on out-of-state or out-of-country purchases that are used, stored or consumed in Massachusetts and on which no Massachusetts sales tax (or less than 6.25%) was paid.
+Use tax is a 6.25% tax paid on out-of-state or out-of-country purchases of tangible personal property that are used, stored or consumed in Massachusetts and on which no Massachusetts sales tax (or less than 6.25%) was paid.

 Unlike the 6.25% sales tax, which is collected by sellers, use tax is generally paid directly to the state by the purchaser.

 Individual use tax is due by April 15th of the following year after your purchase.

 Motor vehicles, trailers, boats, recreational off highway vehicles, and snowmobiles

 Unlike the purchase of most items (on which use tax is due by April 15th of the following year), use tax for the following items is due by the 20th day of the following month after your purchase: